kobotoolbox/kobo-docker/README.md

         It's fully customizable in configuration files.
 Once again, [kobo-install](https://github.com/kobotoolbox/kobo-install) does simplify the job by creating the configuration files for you.

     2. Redundancy
         `Backend` containers not redundant yet.
-Only `PostgreSQL` can be configured in `Master/Slave` mode where `Slave` is a real-time read-only replica.
+Only `PostgreSQL` can be configured in `Primary/Secondary` mode where `Secondary` is a real-time read-only replica.

     This is a diagram that shows how kobo-docker can be used for a load-balanced/(almost) redundant solution.